slavabez/personal-blog/content/blog/thinkpad-x1-extreme-nvidia/index.md

 description: Lenovo ThinkPad X1 Extreme gen 2 has an issue with the way the external monitors on Linux.
 Here's my solution\workaround.
 ---

+## Where is my monitor?!

+I installed Linux on my X1 Extreme and I can't connect to any monitor.
+Help?

 ## The issue

 If you're lucky enough to own an X1 Extreme, you might run into an issue on Linux with plugging in external monitors.
 The issue is that the HDMI port, as well as the DisplayPort (via the usb-C/Thunderbolt) ports are wired through the dedicated NVIDIA 1650 graphics card.

 If you're like me and want to get great battery life, you're probably using the laptop with the dedicated NVIDIA card switched off.
-From my extremely simple and non-scientific testing using `sudo powertop`, switching to the Intel-only mode saves around 2-3 Watts of power, which should help save around an hour or so of battery life.
+My extremely simple and non-scientific testing using `sudo powertop` showed that switching to the Intel-only mode saves around 2-3 Watts of power, which should help save around an hour or so of battery life.

 So essentially, if you use **Linux** and have the **NVIDIA GPU turned off**, you won't be able to connect an external monitor via HDMI or DP-over-USB Type-C.